-There is a lot of chatter about this already so I thought why not add my tiny voice to the mob?
+There is a lot of chatter about this already, so I thought why not add my tiny voice to the mob?

 So here I go.

 Firstly, who are these people missing 70% of their feeds?
 Stop following so many people if you can’t keep up with what is actually important to you.
-I have already “curated” my feed to show the stuff that I’m interested in.
-If you’re finding it “hard” ( and never has a word been so subjectively used) to keep up with what’s important to you, then maybe you need to rethink your life!
+I have already 'curated' my feed to show the stuff that I’m interested in.
+If you’re finding it 'hard' (and never has a word been so subjectively used) to keep up with what’s important to you, then maybe you need to rethink your life!

 I am also highly sceptical that they will be able to order my feed in a way that is optimised to what I am interested in and here’s why.
-I have two Instagram accounts, one private and one that links to this site (@longshot_photo).
+I have two Instagram accounts: one private and one that links to this site (@longshot_photo).
 In recent weeks my private account has been getting

 adverts sponsored posts crop up in it.
-I assume these posts are meant to be tailored to my interests, yet pretty much all of them are (1) of no interest to me being very often related to video games, football or both, and (2) in German, a language I don’t speak, and a country that I have only visited once, 25 years ago.
+I assume these posts are meant to be tailored to my interests, yet pretty much all of them are (1) of no interest to me and very often related to video games, football or both, and (2) in German, a language I don’t speak, and a country that I have only visited once, 25 years ago.
 So forgive me for not having a lot of confidence in your algorithm Instagram.

 The cynical part of me suspects the reality is that certain companies or organisations will be able to pay to be promoted up your feed, and those with fewer followers will be downgraded.
-I understand the need for IG to generate income, we don’t pay anything to use it and servers and bandwidth cost money, but be upfront about it.
-I’d take a targeted ad over this “promoted post” nonsense.
+I understand the need for IG to generate income.
+We don’t pay anything to use it and servers and bandwidth cost money, but be upfront about it.
+I’d take a targeted ad over this 'promoted post' nonsense.

 In summary, these changes seem pointless to me.
 Some of the best and most important things we use are in chronological order (time, for instance).
-I like my feed as it is, I don’t want to end up wondering whether I’ve missed something because IG has decided what i should or shouldn’t be looking at.
+I like my feed as it is, and I don’t want to end up wondering whether I’ve missed something because IG has decided what I should or shouldn’t be looking at.
 If I want to see something specific, I can search for that person or hashtag (“#mynewpuppy” for instance) and, oh look, here is the photo I want to see.
-I also like coming across posts that are a bit different from my usual feed, images that inspire or might change they way I look at things.
+I also like coming across posts that are a bit different from my usual feed, images that inspire or might change the way I look at things.
 I also like to think that if I have posted an image on IG, perhaps at an event that's occurring right at that point in time, then my followers will be able to see it as it happens, not when IG decides they should.
 Timing is everything, after all.

 So Instagram please don’t mess around.
 If you do insist on curating feeds, please let that be an opt-in feature for those people following 4000 accounts.
 The rest of us, I think, are probably happy with things as they are.